aakritsinghal/testapi/README.md

 # API using MongoDB
-RESTful API that performs CRUD operations using MongoDB as a database.
+RESTful API using Spring boot that performs CRUD operations using MongoDB as a database.